 BOSCH equipped the shuttle board with eight BME688 sensors, hence it produces eight times as much data in the same amount of time.
 All the software is already installed, and it is ready to go out of the box.
 Watch this video tutorial by Bosch to learn about the measurement process.

 If you are recording many specimens in a single session you might want to note down the sequence of specimens to avoid confusion.
 You can always crop the data in AI Studio later so don’t be afraid to capture lots of data.

 If you are using the BME688 Breakout Board I still advise you to watch the Bosch tutorial because it provides some useful information about the training process in AI Studio.
 But to record the training data some additional steps are required.

 Note: See the installation and usage instructions directly on our GitHub.

-Start by cloning our bme68x-python-library by executing the following command in a bash terminal.
+Start by cloning our bme68x-python-library.
+This can be done by executing the following command in a bash terminal.

 git clone https://github.com/pi3g/bme68x-python-library.git

 Now you need to build and install the bme68x python module.
 The BSEC 2.0 is proprietary software so you need to download version 18.104.22.168 directly from Bosch and agree to their license.
 Unzip it into the bme68x-python-library folder and proceed with these commands.